 Research College of Nursing is committed to providing equal opportunities for all persons and does not discriminate or retaliate on the basis of race, color, creed, religion, sex, pregnancy status, sexual orientation, marital status, national origin or ancestry, age, gender, disability, citizenship or intending citizenship status, gender identity, veteran status, or any other status protected by law ("protected status").
-This policy extends to admissions, employment, housing, services, and in the other educational programs and activities that Research College of Nursing operates.
+This policy extends to admissions, employment, housing, services, financial aid (Title IV funding as well as institutional) and in the other educational programs and activities that Research College of Nursing operates.